rust-lang/rust-by-example/src/error/iter_result.md

 ## Collect the failed items with `map_err()` and `filter_map()`

-`map_err` calls a function with the error, so by adding that to the previous `filter_map` solution we can save them off to the side while iterating.
+`map_err` calls a function with the error, so by adding that to the previous `filter_map` solution we can shave them off to the side while iterating.

 ```rust,editable
 fn main() {